Are Police Finally Learning to Deal With Autism? | OZY

 One morning last year, 18-year-old Reginald “Neli” Latson was sitting outside a school library in Stafford County, Virginia, waiting for it to open.
 A police officer approached.
 Latson, who is African American and autistic, did not give his name when he was asked and attempted to walk away, which led to an altercation.
 He was charged with assaulting a police officer and sentenced to two years behind bars, plus eight years of probation.

 Latson’s situation is all too common for the autistic community.
-According to a 2017 study from Drexel University in Philadelphia, by age 21, one in every five youth with autism is stopped and questioned by police, and one in 20 is arrested.
+According to a 2017 study from Drexel University in Philadelphia, by age 21, 1 in every 5 youths with autism is stopped and questioned by police, and 1 in 20 is arrested.
 Now, police departments, state governments, universities, hospitals and researchers are beginning to come together to break that cycle and improve relations between the autistic community and police.

 In Texas, a new law on the books allows autistic adults to get a tag on their car license plate indicating that the driver is autistic in the event of a traffic stop.
 Someone who brings a doctor’s note to the Texas Department of Motor Vehicles can receive this sign.
 Last year, New York state introduced funding in police budgets specifically for training to deal with autistic adults.